CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 ***

-###A class intended to be used as a Singleton should have a clone method (T/F)
+### A class intended to be used as a Singleton should have a clone method (T/F)

 **False**

 ***

-###A class intended to be a Singleton should have a public constructor (T/F)
+### A class intended to be a Singleton should have a public constructor (T/F)

 **False**

 ***

-###When you have two related classes and you want to delegate responsibility pattern it should use?
+### When you have two related classes and you want to delegate responsibility pattern it should use?

 **Factory Method**

 ***

-###When you have a whole suite of related objects, which pattern would you use to create that suite of related objects?
+### When you have a whole suite of related objects, which pattern would you use to create that suite of related objects?

 **Abstract Factory**

 ***

-###What pattern would you use if you want to reduce your memory foot print and all your objects of a certain type will have values that will be shared among all instances?
+### What pattern would you use if you want to reduce your memory foot print and all your objects of a certain type will have values that will be shared among all instances?

 **Flyweight**

 ***

-##Pop Quiz 11/15
+## Pop Quiz 11/15

-###What is an abstract class?
+### What is an abstract class?

 **An interface that can have functionality in it**

 ***

-###When would you pick an abstract class over an interface?
+### When would you pick an abstract class over an interface?

 **When you want to share code between the subclasses of that abstract class**

 ***

-###What keyword would you use to disallow any subquery of a class?
-It is the same kayword to mark something as read-only
+### What keyword would you use to disallow any subquery of a class?
+It is the same keyword to mark something as read-only

 **Final**

 ***

-###What is the difference between overriding and hiding?
+### What is the difference between overriding and hiding?

 **Overriding is when you have a method in a parent class , and hiding is when you have a parent scope and a child scope for your variable (NEVER USE HIDING)**

 ***

-###What is the difference between overriding and overloading?
+### What is the difference between overriding and overloading?

 **Overloading is when you have the same method signature (name and return type) but different parameters/arguments

 ***

-###What is the Template Method Pattern?
+### What is the Template Method Pattern?

-**When you have an abstract class with a concete method that calls an abstract method from within the concrete method**
+**When you have an abstract class with a concrete method that calls an abstract method from within the concrete method**

 ***

-###When would you use the Template Method Pattern?
+### When would you use the Template Method Pattern?
 (In place of strategy)

 **When you have code you need to share between classes or if I want to add a state to the concrete classes**